Syrchalis/ProstheticIcons/README.md

 You can see that it looks for things like "arm" or "kidney".
 Note the words are not case sensitive so no need to capitalize anything.

 ### Colors get assigned based on key words as well
 Same method as above, colors get assigned by key words.
-Here it looks for words like "simple" or "archotech"
+Here it looks for words like "simple" or "archotech" to assign the appropriate color.
+Defnames just need to contain one of these words if not specified differently.
+There are 7 colors:
+* White - default color, key words: `natural`
+* Brown - for simple prosthetics, key words: `simple prosthetic basic artificial cochlear`
+* Yellow - for bionics, key words: `bionic`
+* Green - for archotech, key words: `archotech advanced`
+* Purple - for advanced archotech, key words: `archotech AND advanced`
+* Dark Blue - for simple animal prosthetics, key words: `animal`
+* Light Blue - for bionic animal prosthetics, key words: `animal AND bionic`